Trinkle23897/Fast-Poisson-Image-Editing/README.md

 ### Gradient for PIE

 The [PIE paper](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) states some variant of gradient calculation such as Equ.
 12: using the maximum gradient to perform "mixed seamless cloning".
-We also provide such an option in our program, by `-g {max,src,avg}`:
+We also provide such an option in our program, with `-g {max,src,avg}`:

 - `src`: only use the gradient from source image
 - `avg`: use the average gradient of source image and target image